statamic/docs/content/collections/modifiers/days_ago.md

 ```

 ```
-//Example current date on your server:
+// Example current date on your server:
 December 12 2021
 ```